grafana/grafana-operator/docs/docs/dashboards.md

 ### Json

-A pure json reprisentation of your Grafana dashboard.
+A pure JSON representation of your Grafana dashboard.
-Normally you would create your dashboard manually within Grafana, when you have come up with how you want the dashboard to look like you export it as json, grab the json using the export function in grafana and put inside the GrafanaDashboard CR.
+Normally you would create your dashboard manually within Grafana, when you have come up with how you want the dashboard to look like, you export it as JSON, grab the JSON using the export function in grafana and put inside the GrafanaDashboard CR.

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1